Shopify/liquid/filters/floor.md

 title: floor
 ---

-`floor` rounds the input down to the nearest whole number.
+Rounds a number down to the nearest whole number.

 ```liquid
 {% raw %}